 Pancake Day aka Shrove Tuesday in the UK and Ireland, is the day for eating traditional pancakes which are thin and crepe-like; the true pancake of this day.
 English-style pancakes are not unlike the thin French crepe and in no way resemble the American-style breakfast pancake.

-Making pancakes is so quick, easy and cheap, but make sure you prepare plenty, they are always very popular.
+Making pancakes is so quick, easy, and cheap, but make sure you prepare plenty, as they are always very popular.
 Even if you have some left over, do not worry, they freeze very well.
-Simply layer them between greaseproof paper one, by one.
-Pop them into a large freezer bag, seal and freeze, To defrost, place the bag into the refrigerator and let them slowly thaw.
+Simply layer them between greaseproof paper one by one.
+Pop them into a large freezer bag, seal, and freeze, To defrost, place the bag into the refrigerator and let them slowly thaw.
 They can be reheated very quickly by heating a frying pan and popping the defrosted pancakes in for about 30 seconds each side.
 Serve immediately.